Analyzing MP Materials (NYSE:MP) and Hudbay Minerals (NYSE:HBM)

 |2.91

-Hudbay Minerals currently has a consensus price target of $12.36, suggesting a potential upside of 84.19%.
-MP Materials has a consensus price target of $39.07, suggesting a potential upside of 4.02%.
-Given Hudbay Minerals’ stronger consensus rating and higher possible upside, equities research analysts plainly believe Hudbay Minerals is more favorable than MP Materials.
+MP Materials presently has a consensus target price of $39.07, suggesting a potential upside of 8.20%.
+Hudbay Minerals has a consensus target price of $12.36, suggesting a potential upside of 88.98%.
+Given Hudbay Minerals’ stronger consensus rating and higher probable upside, analysts plainly believe Hudbay Minerals is more favorable than MP Materials.

-This table compares Hudbay Minerals and MP Materials’ net margins, return on equity and return on assets.

 Summary